raj21rishabh/ProgrammingAssignment2/README.md

 #Programming Assignment
 #Solution:
-1. How to use these functions for testing the lexical scoping??
+1.How to use these functions for testing the lexical scoping??

 1.1 Create an object which will store the contenct of the matrix, his inverse, and functions to access them
 > wrapper= makeCacheMatrix();